-How well do you know your spa or massage practice customers?
-As a matter of course, your first session involves getting information on a new client’s problems and needs and finding out about preferences for product ingredients – someone may prefer organic – and other health related issues.
-But there’s more to find out about your client to provide a truly personalized experience that builds loyalty and keeps clients coming back year after year as well as help your business grow.
+How well do you know your spa or massage practice clients?
+As a matter of course, your first session involves getting information on a new client’s problems and needs and finding out about preferences for product ingredients – someone may prefer organic – and other health-related issues.
+But there’s more to find out about your client to provide a truly personalized experience that builds loyalty and keeps clients coming back year after year and helping your business grow.

 For example, did you ever consider asking a client about upcoming travel plans?
-If a massage client plans to be gone for an extended vacation, you might want to talk about exercises or stretches they can do while they are traveling to help alleviate pain or discomfort.
-Regarding skin treatments, you may want to make some adjustments to a client’s treatment to accommodate a dramatic change in climate in their travels.
+If a massage client plans to be gone for an extended vacation, you might want to talk about exercises or stretches they can do while traveling to alleviate pain or discomfort.
+Regarding skin treatments, you may want to make some adjustments to a client’s treatment to accommodate a dramatic climate change in their travels.
 You also can recommend retail products they will want to have on hand for their vacation.

 Try to find out what other services clients may be seeking.
-In some cases, it may require bringing on a specialist or training a staff member to keep up with new and growing client needs; but in the long run it will be worth it.
+In some cases, it may require bringing on a specialist or training a staff member to keep up with new and growing client needs; but it will be worth it in the long run.

 Here are some other areas to explore to help you satisfy clients and build your business over the long run: